thomasabishop/systems-obscure/src/posts/recommended-articles-integration.md

 }
 ```

-Pretty straightforward.
+I'm sending a POST request to the Pocket API endpoint.
+If successful, I return the data as the response, else I return an error code.
 You'll notice I am retrieving `queryStringParameter` from the `event` object.
 This means I can pass in different tags later, in case I want to retrieve different articles.

-Locally, I would call the endpoint thus: `http://127.0.0.1:3000/query-pocket/get-articles-by-tag?tag=website`
+Locally, I would call the endpoint using the following URL: `http://127.0.0.1:3000/query-pocket/get-articles-by-tag?tag=website`

 ### The template file in full